brdav/fastrvm/README.md

 Key benefits

-- Fast training and prediction due to the greedy learning algorithm and a tuned C++ linear-algebra core (Armadillo + BLAS/LAPACK).
+- Fast training and prediction due to the greedy learning algorithm and a tuned C++ linear-algebra core (Armadillo + Einsmallen for optimization).
 - Sparse models that automatically select a small set of relevance vectors.
 - scikit-learn-compatible Python wrappers: plug into pipelines, grid search, and common tooling.